-If you're a physician under age 60, actively performing the full-time duties of your occupation, and not a member of the armed services, you're eligible to apply for this plan.
+If you're a physician under age 60, actively performing the full-time duties of your occupation, and not a member of forces of any country, you're eligible to apply for this plan.

 All applications are subject to medical underwriting and approval.
 Any required medical exam will be conducted at your convenience and at no cost to you.
 AMA membership is not required.

-Your coverage will become effective on the 1st day of the month coinciding with or next following the date your application is approved by United States Life Insurance Company in the City of New York.
+Your coverage will become effective on the 1st day of the month coinciding with or next following the date your application is approved by New York Life Insurance Company.
 Coverage will be in force from the effective date, provided you are eligible, actively at work and premiums are paid when due.

 Coverage may continue as long as you are an eligible physician under age 75.
 Coverage is renewable to the certificate anniversary date following your 75th birthday as long as you remain active in practice, the group policy continues, you pay your premiums when due and you do not enter the armed forces of any country.
 Coverage will be terminated upon the suspension or revocation, or voluntary surrender in any state, of your license to practice medicine as a result of a criminal act, ethical violation or gross malpractice.